valorcz/vagrant-memory-analysis/README.md

 It will do the magic.
 Be patient, the building process may take some time, depending on your laptop/workstation performance and network bandwidth.
-Also, there may be a few warnings around the built process, but they are generally ok and not affecting the functionality of the resulting VM.
+Also, there may be a few warnings around the build process, but they are generally ok and not affecting the functionality of the resulting VM.

 [![asciicast](https://asciinema.org/a/3kndqsOpEIfhlaD3DycIaDuhN.png)](https://asciinema.org/a/3kndqsOpEIfhlaD3DycIaDuhN)